outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - a nn that fails when its original training set 'clues' are gone can identify
+    - alternate variable sets to generate predictions & identify differentiating functions to separate those variable values to make them clearer & the predictions more accurate
+    - variables that can be added to generate more accurate predictions, given a lack of information

   - calculating a flow field numerically can be optimized by calculating:
     - possible/probable/fitting components of functions
       - connections between prior calculations, to find connection structures that re-occur, as the output of a function